ARMmbed/mbed-os-tools/README.md

 TOTAL                                 777    203    74%
 ```

-# OS specific behavior
+# OS-specific behavior

 ## Windows

-The mbed serial port works by default on Mac and Linux, but Windows needs a driver.
-Check [here](https://developer.mbed.org/handbook/Windows-serial-configuration) for more details.
+The Mbed serial port works by default on Mac and Linux, but Windows needs a driver.
+Check [here](https://os.mbed.com/docs/latest/tutorials/windows-serial-driver.html) for more details.

 ## Linux

-`mbed-ls` requires a platform to be mounted before it shows up in the results.
+`mbed-ls` requires you to mount a platform before it shows up in the results.
 Many Linux systems do not automatically mount USB devices.
-It is recommend to use an automounter to manage this for you.
+We recommend you use an automounter to manage this for you.

-There are many automounters available and it is ultimately up to the user to determine which is the best one for their use case.
-However, the `usbmount` package on Ubuntu makes it easy to get started.
-For people who need more control over their automounter, and open source project called [ldm](https://github.com/LemonBoy/ldm) is relatively easy to build and run.
+There are many automounters available, and it is ultimately up to you to determine which is the best one for your use case.
+However, the `usbmount` package on Ubuntu makes it easy to start.
+If you need more control over your automounter, you can build and run an open source project called [ldm](https://github.com/LemonBoy/ldm).

 # Mbed Enabled technical requirements overview

-This tool relies on board interfaces conforming to certain standards so it can detect platforms properly.
-These standards are set by the [Mbed Enabled](https://www.mbed.com/en/about-mbed/mbed-enabled/) program.
+This tool relies on board interfaces conforming to certain standards, so it can detect platforms properly.
+The [Mbed Enabled](https://www.mbed.com/en/about-mbed/mbed-enabled/) program sets these standards.
 Please see the [Technical Requirements](https://www.mbed.com/en/about-mbed/mbed-enabled/mbed-enabled-program-requirements/) for more information.

 ## Device unique identifier

 Each device must have a unique identifier.
-This identifier is made of two parts: a **TargetID** and a **platform unique string**.
+This identifier has two parts: a **TargetID** and a **platform unique string**.

-The **TargetID** should contain four ASCII characters containing only hexadecimal values (A-F and 0-9).
-This TargetID should be the same for all platforms of the same type.
-For example, all `K64F` platforms have a TargetID of `0240`.
-This is used by `mbedls` to identify the paltform.
+The **TargetID** contains four ASCII characters containing only hexadecimal values (A-F and 0-9).
+This TargetID is the same for all platforms of the same type.
+For example, all `K64F` platforms have a TargetID of `0240`. `mbedls` uses this to identify the platform.

-The **platform unique string** can be any length of characters (a-z, A-Z, and 0-9) that can be used to uniquely identify platforms of the same type on the same machine.
-For example, two FRDM-K64F paltforms attached to the same machine could have the following attributes:
+The **platform unique string** can be any length of characters (a-z, A-Z and 0-9) that you can use to uniquely identify platforms of the same type on the same machine.
+For example, two FRDM-K64F platforms attached to the same machine could have the following attributes:

 ```
 $ mbedls